jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 ### 140 Offence to not comply with any of sections 135, 136, and 139
 (1) A network operator who fails to comply with any of sections 135, 136, and 139 commits an offence.
-(2) A network operator who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $10,000.
+(2) A network operator who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $10,000.
 (3) In addition to any fine imposed under subsection (2), a court may make any order relating to compensation that it thinks fit.

 ### 141 Appeals by network operators to District Court